-At the Law Office of Raymond Lampert in Springfield you can work directly with an estate planning lawyer to determine if a trust and what kind of trust works best for you and your wishes.
+At the Lampert Law Office LLC in Springfield you can work directly with an estate planning lawyer to determine if a trust and what kind of trust works best for you and your wishes.
 The firm can also help you determine who is best to serve in the role of trustee, the person who will be in charge of administering the trust and distributing its assets.

 Helping You Create A Plan That Meets Your Needs

 When you create a trust, you can place any of your assets in it.
 Certain types of trusts allow you to maintain control of the assets while you are still alive.
 Similar to a will, it can spell out which beneficiaries you want to receive which assets.
 Unlike a last will and testament, however, a trust may allow you to:

 - Reduce the estate or gift tax burden on your heirs

 - Place conditions on your beneficiaries receiving assets, such as hitting a certain age or graduating from college